Miloš Forman: 1964–1971

-The first movie Forman made in the United States, Taking Off won the Grand Prix at the 1971 Cannes Film Festival.
-The film starred Lynn Carlin and Buck Henry, and also featured Linnea Heacock as Jeannie.
-The film was critically panned and left Forman struggling to find work.
+The first movie Forman made in the United States, Taking Off, shared the Grand Prix (ex aequo)(second prize) with Johnny Got His Gun at the 1971 Cannes Film Festival.
+The film starred Lynn Carlin and Buck Henry, and also featured, as Jeannie, Linnea Heacock, discovered, with friends, in Washington Square Park.
+It was critically panned and left Forman struggling to find work.
 Forman later said that it did so poorly he ended up owing the studio $500.